dqrk0jeste/owl/README.md

 ```

 ## installation
-it is recommended to install it by running
+it is recommended to install `owl` by running
 ```bash
 make install
 ```
 it will also install the default config to `/usr/share/owl/default.conf`

-> if you choose to uninstall it you can do so with `make unistall`.
+> if you want to uninstall it you can do so with `make unistall`.

 ## usage
 ```bash